gpunalkar/bibanalyzer/README.md

 - data/ (contains various files which are being generated during the analysis)

       a++/ (generated Springer A++ data formats)
 	      combined/ (based on the bibtype prediction for each reference, one combined analysis for the DBLP model and one for the Springer model) per_model/ (A++ export format for each of the six separate models)

       bibtypes/ (various data files resulting from bib type classification) bibtypes_predicted.txt (contains the final predicted bibtypes -- 1, 0, -1 / BibArticle, BibBook, BibChapter for each of the single plaint input references)

       tagged/ (various data files resulting from bib field classification) combined/
-	        (based on the bibtype prediction for each reference, a combined analysis for the DBLP model and one for the             Springer model) combined_visualized/
+	        (based on the bibtype prediction for each reference, a combined analysis for the DBLP model and one for the Springer model) <br>
+	      combined_visualized/
 	        (HTML visualization of the combined/ outputs)
 	     per_model/
 	      DBLP (per DBLP model token-label analysis of the input) SPRINGER (per Springer model token-label analysis of the input) per_model_visualized/
 	      (separate HTML visualizations for each of the per_model/ analyses)

-      tokenized/ (intermediate representations of plaintext references - including feature augmented tokens) input_tok.txt
+      tokenized/ (intermediate representations of plaintext references - including feature augmented tokens) <br>
+	  input_tok.txt
 	    (The input in custom tokenized one-token-per-line format) feature_augmented_DBLP/